MilesMcBain/mufflr/README.md

 # mufflr: Making your pipes quieter.

-So far this package contains two RStudio addins that allow you to assign a keyboard shortcuts to:
+So far this package contains two RStudio addins that allow you to assign keyboard shortcuts to:

 * `<space if needed> <- <newline><indent>`
 * `<space if needed> %>% <newline><indent>`